Swedish artist threatened for Muhammad sketch dies in crash

 Sweden’s top police chief, Anders Thornberg, said an investigation would take place, but was expected “to take a relatively long time.”

-Sweden’s Culture Minister Amanda Lind called called it “an extremely tragic traffic accident.”
+Sweden’s Culture Minister Amanda Lind called it “an extremely tragic traffic accident.”

 Al-Qaida put a bounty on Vilks’ head.
 In 2010, two men tried to burn down his house in southern Sweden.